Naga, Camarines Sur: World War II and Japanese occupation

-Bombed out rubble of a building in present-day J. Hernandez Ave. in Naga during the retaliatory aerial bombings of the Japanese in mid-May of 1942.

-then set in place between the guerillas and the Japanese for the entire day.
+Temporary 5th Cavalry Regiment encampment at the Naga Metropolitan Cathedral on April 15, 1945.

 On the next day of the 12th, with the overwhelming firepower of a 50. caliber machine gun however, the contingents forced the Japanese to retreat the hardware onwards toward Palestina and Cadlan and eventually out of the town's premises.
-Some straying Japanese units retreated to Mt.
-Isarog via Pacol, consigning them to the U.S Army’s Fifth Cavalry Regiment commencement of mopping up operations afterward.
+Some straggling Japanese units retreated to Mt.
+Isarog via Pacol, consigning them to the U.S Army's Fifth Cavalry Regiment commencement of mopping up operations afterward.

 On April 13, 1945, Naga was officially liberated from Japanese occupation.